ibrod83/nodejs-web-scraper/readme.md

-nodejs-web-scraper is a simple tool for scraping/crawling server-side rendered pages.
+nodejs-web-scraper is a simple tool for scraping/crawling server-side rendered pages, with **limited** support for dynamic, Javascript-driven sites.
 It supports features like recursive scraping(pages that "open" other pages), file download and handling, automatic retries of failed requests, concurrency limitation, pagination, request delay, etc. Tested on Node 10 and 12(Windows 7, Linux Ubuntu).

 The API uses cheerio-advanced-selectors.
 [Click here for reference](https://www.npmjs.com/package/cheerio-advanced-selectors)